 - Instant Heal Items can be found in Special Sales.

 One thing that is important to know when embarking on the journey with your dragon is the cost.
 While higher level dragons are very useful, at lower levels the dragons are still quite flammable.
 Knowing the cost of leveling your dragon can help when making pack purchasing decisions.
 Currently, players are unable to level the dragon beyond Level 49.
-After level 49 it requires Advanced Dragon Crystals which are not yet available.
+After level 49 it requires Advanced Dragon Crystals.

 Four Dragon War Dimension Dragon Uses